teiid/teiid-wildfly-quickstarts/drools-integration/README.md

   This quick start demonstrates one way to execute a set of business rules on a set of data.
+In this example, a business rule is triggered to validate the data, and an error message is returned from calling the rule if it fails.
+  Those failures will be accumulated in a temp table and will be returned in the resultset to the client.

-In this example, the execution of the rules will be triggered by calling the UDF (User Defined Function) from a virtual procedure, capturing the errors that occurred, and returning that error list to the client.
+  The execution of the business rules will be triggered by calling the UDF (User Defined Function) from a virtual procedure.
   The UDF (RulesUDF.java) is written such that it can load any drools .drl file and process any POJO that is needed by the business rules.
 The .drl file is specified in the system property and is in the format of: